phoenix-chronobiology/phoenix-chronobiology.github.io/docs/about/index.md

     ```

 !!! bug "IDEA"
-    The plug-in can automatically create "Author" pages that list of the subset of posts by each author.
+    The plug-in can highlight the authors of each post.
 However, the project must still resolve details about attribution to, and mediation of, authors.

+    Keep in mind that, even if authors are highlighted, an index of posts by author is not generated, unlike the Archive and Category pages.

 For a fully developed blog on which this blog is modeled, see the [Material for MkDocs Blog](https://squidfunk.github.io/mkdocs-material/blog/){: target="_blank" }